'Living in a liberal vacuum'

 They have combined these academically vacuous philosophies with draconian ideal punishment of only the poor, posing as morality in denial of links between poverty and sin.
-And Donald Trump, your embodiment of factless, pabulum pedagogy now grants pardons to a group of wealthy criminals.
+And Donald Trump, your embodiment of factless, pabulum pedagogy, now grants pardons to a group of wealthy criminals.
+And we vilify our foreign victims.
+The bad hombres must be gotten, even if it means lying about immigration statistics or lying about “WMDs” to the United Nation, all while importing workers for what should be our better careers under “merit based” initiatives, and promising third world factory jobs to us native peasants, because academic effort is meritless without interest-laden debt-market slavery, while as you evidenced, the academically docile worker education of K-12 is free.
+I should lose my First Amendment right and go away?

 You have free articles remaining.